aces/Loris-MRI/docs/01-Introduction.md

  - BrainBrowser using 3D or 4D navigation of these MINC files.
 More details on BrainBrowser's capabilities can be found [here.][5]

-`*` Please note that while acquisitions with `localizer` as their series description are included in the DICOM archival step, they are excluded in all the steps that start at, and follow the DICOM to MINC conversion.
-In a future release, the list of series description to exclude will become customizable by projects.
+`*` Please note that all acquisitions are included in the DICOM archival step (even the ones excluded at a further step of the pipeline).
+Specific acquisitions (such as localizers or scouts) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion and the rest of the pipeline by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).

 [1]: https://github.com/aces/Loris/wiki
 [2]: http://dicomiseasy.blogspot.ca/2011/10/introduction-to-dicom-chapter-1.html